tonyliu7870/aws-lambda-configuration/README.md

 You may skip the core if you sure you DO NOT want to use the cache mechanism.
 E.g., you just want a dynamoDB wrapper to access your configurations.

 1. Intall the configuration core: [aws-lambda-configuration-core](https://github.com/tonyliu7870/aws-lambda-configuration-core)
-2. \[optional\] Go to your [AWS DynamoDB Console](https://console.aws.amazon.com/dynamodb/home).
+2. \[optional, for testing only\] Go to your [AWS DynamoDB Console](https://console.aws.amazon.com/dynamodb/home).
 Find your configuration table.
 Create a new item:
 ```
 {
     "configName": "settings",